 Mixpanel Group Analytics allows behavioral data analysis at a customized group level (such as account, device—or any other way you want to assess your business).

 Historically, Mixpanel grouped events by a single identifier called the distinct_id.
-This ultimately grouped events by the individual.
-Mixpanel Group Analytics uses an identifier to group events by something other than the distinct_id.
-This allows you to group events by identifiers such as company ID, account ID, and billing ID.
+This ultimately grouped events by the individual user.
+Group Analytics allows you to use an identifier other than the distinct_id, such as company ID, account ID, project ID, or billing ID.

 Group Analytics is available as an add-on package to customers on Enterprise plans.
 Reach out to your Customer Success Manager or the Mixpanel Sales Team (via Contact Sales on the pricing page) to enable Group Analytics in your reports.